 There are usually some specific qualifications for people who tend to seek out a hard mattress.
 First is that you’re possibly a back or stomach sleeper.
 These sleepers need a firm surface that won’t let their head, hips, or shoulders sink into the mattress too much, which would cause the spine to curve or arch.
-Back and stomach sleepers need to keep their spine in neutral alignment, which can prevent back pain and waking up with soreness.
+You need to keep their spine in neutral alignment, which can prevent back pain and waking up with soreness.
 We notice that back sleepers typically like a firmer surface, perhaps even an extra firm one, and then belly sleepers might need a little bit more cushion such as a medium firm mattress.

 Another reason you may want a firm bed is that you might be a heavier individual.
 Firmness is a relative term to weight, which can make things tricky if you’re either much heavier (250 lb+) or much lighter (100 lb-).
 Heavier individuals tend to sink into a mattress deeper, because they’re displacing more weight into it.
 This makes the bed feel softer for them.
 If you’re a heavier individual who sleeps main on their back or belly, or might just prefer an ultra firm bed in general, it can be more difficult for you to find what you’re looking for.
 Contrast that with someone that weighs under 150 lbs who will think even a semi firm mattress is extra firm.

 The last reason for wanting a harder sleep surface is that you might have a medical condition that requires a firm mattress every night.
 Whether that has to do with spinal issues, breathing issues, or something else, always consult with your doctor before making a final decision and purchasing a new bed.